awhillas/awhillas.github.io/content/alphabetica.md

 - Letters explode when right order is chosen
 - get the rest of the word sorted out.
 I just choose words I had voice recordings reading

+### Side note

+It was pretty cool to get the first(ish) version working, and actually it was very easy with python.
+When I first saw the thing I've had in my head for weeks appear on screen and start to work(ish) there was a buzz of gratification.
+Its a cool feeling.

+I watched a short video of [Trevor Noah talking about how he loves stand up comedy](https://www.youtube.com/shorts/K1JsNyEHrso) and giving the life advice of:

+> Live in a space where you are doing what you love.

+I think that games could be that space for me.

 ## 23 July, 2023 - Physics is fun